 If your lawn is looking rough come midsummer, try to resist the urge to fertilize it.
 A general rule of thumb says it is best to stop fertilizing about 30 days before summer arrives.
 Giving your lawn extra fertilizer during the summer heat can burn your lawn.
 If you do choose to fertilize, organic fertilizers are slow-release and less likely to burn your lawn — but we advise waiting until fall or spring.

-Water Grass in the Morning
+Water During Morning

 Be sure to water your grass in the morning because it isn’t as hot out and less water will be lost to evaporation from sunlight.
 Another benefit from watering your lawn in the morning is that you’re also giving it more time to hydrate before night comes.
 Giving your lawn half an inch of water twice a week should help keep your grass hydrated and green.

-Limit Lawn Traffic
+Minimize Lawn Traffic

 While it’s probably impossible to avoid walking on your lawn, you can definitely limit how much traffic it sees.
 Grass during the summer season is dryer, so walking on it can lead to damage.
 Heavy foot traffic can cause packed in soil, which prevents air from getting down to the roots.